pontocom/SecLabs/crypto/README.md

 # Cryptography

-In this lab we will demonstrate the usage of some cryptographic mechanisms using Openssl.
+In this lab we will demonstrate the usage of some cryptographic mechanisms using OpenSSL.

   * [Introduction to OpenSSL/LibreSSL](intro.md)
   * [Symmetric cryptography](symmetric.md)